nick558234/Swipe2Try/docs/Authorization.md

 This document outlines the authorization mechanism implemented in the Swipe2Try application.

+## 📊 Diagrams

+For a visual representation of the authorization system, refer to:

+- [Authentication & Authorization Flow Diagram](diagrams/authentication_authorization_flow.mmd): Shows the decision flow for authenticating and authorizing requests
+- [Authentication Class Diagram](diagrams/auth_class_diagram.mmd): Displays the relationships between classes involved in authentication and authorization
+- [Login Sequence Diagram](diagrams/user_authentication_flow.mmd): Shows the step-by-step flow of the login process

 ## 🧩 Core Components

 ### 1. ASP.NET Core Built-in Authorization